Larger Quantities, Lower Prices

 This plant cannot be shipped to MT, HI

-The Virginia pine is found growing naturally in poorer soils and the eastern parts of the United States, but since they have been popularized by the Christmas tree industry, they can be found growing all across the country in Christmas tree plantations.
+The Virginia pine is found growing naturally in poorer soils and the eastern parts of the United States, but since the Christmas tree industry has popularized them, they can be found growing all across the country in Christmas tree plantations.